-- Don't use headphones, as these may prevent you from hearing horns, warning calls or instructions from coaches. - Correct footwear must be worn on the track.
-Spikes must not be longer than 6mm. - Balls are not allowed on the infield, unless included in an athletics coaching session. - Young athletes must be supervised at all times.
+- Don't use headphones, as these may prevent you from hearing warning calls from other athletes, horns or instructions from coaches. - Correct footwear must be worn on the track.
+Spikes must not be longer than size 6. - Balls are only allowed if included in a coaching session on the infield. - Young athletes must be supervised at all times.